Gregory Sierra: Career

 He began his career on the stage, touring with the National Shakespeare Company, and in 1967, appeared as the Duke of Austria in King John at the New York Shakespeare Festival.
 He moved to Los Angeles in the late 1960s to work in film and television.

 Sierra's film credits include The Flying Nun (1969), Beneath the Planet of the Apes (1970), Papillon (1973), The Towering Inferno (1974), The Prisoner of Zenda (1979) and The Trouble with Spies (1987).

 In 1973, Sierra guest-starred in an unusually dramatic episode of All in the Family in the role of Paul Benjamin, a Jewish activist with the "Hebrew Defense Association" (based on the Jewish Defense League) fighting antisemitism in the neighborhood.
 In the plot, he volunteers in helping chase away neo-Nazi thugs who spray-painted a swastika on the Bunkers' front door.
 He is killed by a car bomb planted by the neo-Nazis.

 From 1972 to 1975, he had the recurring role of Julio Fuentes, a Puerto Rican neighbor of the Sanfords, on Sanford and Son.
 After that, he spent two years as part of the ensemble cast of Barney Miller, as Detective Sergeant Chano Amengual.
 He starred as Dr. Tony Menzies on the short-lived 1977 sitcom A.E.S.
 Hudson Street.
 In 1980 and 1981, for the fourth and unresolved final season of the soap opera parody Soap, he played Latin American revolutionary Carlos "El Puerco" Valdez, Jessica Tate's lover.

 In 1984, he was cast in Miami Vice as Lieutenant Lou Rodriguez, but he asked to be written out of the series after four episodes because he did not want to reside in Miami, where the show was being filmed, according to the season 1 DVD commentary.
 He was replaced by Edward James Olmos as Lieutenant Martin Castillo.
 He had regular roles on the TV shows Zorro and Son (1983) and Something Is Out There (1988–1989).

 In 1992, Sierra played drug dealer Felix Barbossa in the film Deep Cover, directed by Bill Duke and starring Laurence Fishburne and Jeff Goldblum.
 He appeared in the comedy sequel Honey, I Blew Up the Kid.
 The following year, he played an Iraqi patrol boat captain in the comedy Hot Shots!
 Part Deux.
 He played a man named Villanazul in the low-budget 1998 movie The Wonderful Ice Cream Suit.
 He appeared as Corbin Entek in the Star Trek: Deep Space Nine episode "Second Skin".

-His plethora of television credits also include Mod Squad, Kung Fu, Alias Smith and Jones, Mission: Impossible (3 episodes), Hawaii Five-O, Gunsmoke, The Greatest American Hero, Midnight Caller, The Fresh Prince of Bel-Air, The X-Files, Murder, She Wrote, Hart to Hart and Hill Street Blues.
+His plethora of television credits also include The Waltons, Mod Squad, Kung Fu, Alias Smith and Jones, Mission: Impossible (3 episodes), Hawaii Five-O, Gunsmoke, The Greatest American Hero, Midnight Caller, The Fresh Prince of Bel-Air, The X-Files, Murder, She Wrote, Hart to Hart and Hill Street Blues.
 A hard-working, journeyman actor, he was so frequently credited "And Gregory Sierra" that he is known by trivia fans as "And Gregory Sierra".